willik01/pick-up-sports/README.md

 The home page lists active pick-up proposals.
 Users can select an existing proposal or create one of their own.
 Build your Pick-Up profile and provide info on the sports you want to play.

 ## Notes
-1. 'Details' from the home page do not work yet.
 1. It is not yet possible to accept a pick-up request.

 #### Pick-Up Sports